Catalog of Courses

 Focus on changing the distribution of crime opportunities rather than offender motivation.
 Topics include application of situational crime prevention strategies, problem-oriented crime control approaches, hot spots policing, defensible space, and crime prevention through defensible space.
 Prerequisites: None.

 Introduces and explores ethical issues and the justice system.
 Focuses on ethics and the law, the police, courts and corrections.
 Reviews ethical theory, concepts and practices as they relate to administration of justice.
+Explores issues of how media/social media shape ethics.
 Encourages critical thinking and value decision making in criminal justice system situations.
 Prerequisites: None.

 The study of serial killers, mass murderers and their victims.
 Examines the history and frequency of these crimes, profiles the killers and their victims, explores theories of causation, and discusses the problems and techniques of investigation, prosecution, punishment, and prevention.
 Prerequisites: None.